 My research is focused on understanding the emissions and chemical transformation of volatile organic compounds (VOCs) in Earth's atmosphere.
-Specifically, I evaluate and quantify anthropogenic and natural emissions that result in the formation of hazardous pollutants, such as ozone and aerosol.
-I measure VOCs using a state-of-the-art proton-transfer-reaction mass spectrometer, which we deploy on aircrafts and mobile laboratories to measure the emissions from various sources.
+Specifically, I evaluate and quantify anthropogenic and natural emissions that lead to the formation of hazardous pollutants, such as ozone and secondary organic aerosol.
+I measure VOCs using a state-of-the-art proton-transfer-reaction mass spectrometer, which we deploy on aircraft and mobile laboratories to measure emissions from various sources.
 So far, we've targeted emissions from wildfire plumes, concentrated animal feed lots, oil and natural gas development, vehicle tailpipes, populated urban centers, and forested regions of the Western U.S.

 Honors and Awards

 - CIRES Administrator Award for FIREX-AQ (2021)

 - NASA Group Achievement Award for FIREX-AQ (2021)

 - CO-LABS Governer's Award for High Impact Research (Honorable Mention, 2019)